pythonanywhere/help_pages/articles/AccessingPostgresFromOutsidePythonAnywhere.md

 If you have trouble with the SSH Tunnel connection, the project provides a helpful [troubleshooting guide](https://github.com/pahaz/sshtunnel/blob/master/Troubleshoot.rst)

+If you're getting intermittent connection errors, try increasing one or both of the timeouts that are set on `sshtunnel`.

 ## Manual SSH tunnelling